huihuimoe/node-deluge-rpc/README.md

 ## install

-You need Nodejs > 8 or lastest version browser to support `class` and `async/await`.
+Need Nodejs > 8 or lastest version browser with `class` and `async/await` supported.

 ### Node